dawn0815/SAEval-Benchmark/README.md

 ![image](https://github.com/dawn0815/SAEval-Benchmark/blob/master/p1.png)

 ### ERC
-Emotion recognition in conversation aims to identify the speaker's emotion from multiple utterances in a conversation.
-IEMOCAP and MELD are both multimodal datasets.
-EmoryNLP, DailyDialog, and EmoWOZ are textual datasets.
+Emotion recognition in conversation (ERC) aims to identify the speaker's emotion from multiple utterances in a conversation.
+[IEMOCAP](https://sail.usc.edu/iemocap/) and [MELD](https://github.com/declare-lab/MELD) are both multimodal datasets.
+[EmoryNLP](https://github.com/emorynlp/character-mining), [DailyDialog](http://yanran.li/dailydialog), and [EmoWOZ](https://zenodo.org/record/6506504) are textual datasets.
 The SAEval benchmark uses these datasets to identify the emotion category of each utterance based on the multimodal information (if available) and context available.

 ### MSA
 Multimodal sentiment analysis (MSA) involves identifying the speaker's emotion from a single-turn utterance by considering multiple modalities.
-MOSI and MOSEI are two widely used multimodal sentiment analysis datasets.
+[MOSI](http://multicomp.cs.cmu.edu/resources/cmu-mosi-dataset/) and [MOSEI](http://multicomp.cs.cmu.edu/resources/cmu-mosei-dataset/) are two widely used multimodal sentiment analysis datasets.
 The goal of SAEval for these two datasets is to predict the sentiment score, which is a continuous value ranging from -3 to +3, of single-turn utterances by incorporating multiple modalities.

 ### ABSA
 Aspect-based sentiment analysis (ABSA) is a task that aims to identify the sentiment polarity associated with aspect terms in a single-turn utterance.
-SemEval-2014 and SemEval-2016 are subtasks of the Semeval Aspect-based Sentiment Analysis challenge.
+[SemEval-2014](https://alt.qcri.org/semeval2014/task4/#) and [SemEval-2016](https://alt.qcri.org/semeval2016/) are subtasks of the Semeval Aspect-based Sentiment Analysis challenge.
 The goal of these subtasks is to identify the sentiment polarity (positive, negative, neutral, conflict) corresponding to all attribute words contained in each sentence.

 ### CA
 Comment analysis (CA) involves identifying the user's emotion from one or more sentences in a comment.
-SST-2, IMDB, and Amazon Review are datasets for comment analysis.
-The goal of SAEval for these datasets is to identify the sentiment polarity of comments.
-It is important to note that Amazon Review is only used for the pre-training and does not have a test set for evaluation in SAEval.
+[SST-2](https://nlp.stanford.edu/sentiment/), [IMDB](https://ai.stanford.edu/~amaas/data/sentiment/), and [AmazonReview](https://nijianmo.github.io/amazon/index.html) are datasets for comment analysis.
+The goal of SAEval for these datasets is to identify the sentiment polarity of comments. **It is important to note that AmazonReview is only used for the pre-training and does not have a test set for evaluation in SAEval.**

 ## Download Formatted Data
 Here are some examples of formatted data, with all datasets processed based on the same rules.